maliMirkec/personal-website/site/side-projects/web-dev-zoo/index.md

 ---
 layout: default
 title: Web Dev Zoo
-description: You can learn a lot about web dev by listening to these wise animals.
+description: Listen to these wise animals they say and apply these words of wisdom to your everyday routine.
 type: side-projects-item
 tags:
   - projects